EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Work/Consulting/Secrets of Consulting.md

 # 🎨 Impressions

 There is always a problem.
 The laws on pricing and advertising is good.
-THere is much to learn from just reading this book.
+There is much to learn from just reading this book.

+I realized a lot from this book, probably more than any other consulting book.
+However, I put it squarly in the cynical worldview type of book.
+Lots of things in common with for example [Stealing the Corner Office](../Jobs/Stealing%20the%20Corner%20Office.md) and [Corporate Confidential](../Corporate%20Confidential.md).
 # ✍️ My Top  Quotes

 - *If you are a consultant, or if you ever use a consultant, this book is for you.
 That's a wide scope, because nowadays, nearly everyone is some kind of a consultant.*